 MAE 491.
 Professional Field Experience.
 1-18 Hours.

 PR: Consent.
-(May be repeated up to a maximum of 18 hours.)
-Prearranged experiential learning program, to be planned, supervised, and evaluated for credit by faculty and field supervisors.
-Involves temporary placement with public or private enterprise for professional competence development.
+(May be repeated up to a maximum of 18 hours.) supervisors.
+Involves temporary placement with public or supervised, and evaluated for credit by faculty and field.

 MAE 493.
 Special Topics.
 1-6 Hours.

 PR: Consent.
 Investigation of topics not covered in regularly scheduled.